clicon/clixon-docs/backend.rst

 commit_failed
-   This callback is called in case of commit callback failure, run once and will be followed by an revert callback.
+   This callback is called in case of commit callback failure, run once and will be followed by a revert callback.
    The code placed here is capable for incremental rollback of the "prints" that were made by failed commit callback.